mapcode-foundation/mapcode-ada/README.md

     -> USA => 410: USA/USA/USA/USA
          Has subdivisions

-Search a territory by name.

-	t_mapcode -s alabama
-    -> 364 => 364: AL/US-AL/US-AL/Alabama
-	     Parent: USA

 List all subdivisions named "xx-AL".

-	t_mapcode -S AL
+	t_mapcode -s AL
 	-> US-AL => 364: AL/US-AL/US-AL/Alabama
          Parent: USA
        BR-AL => 318: AL/BR-AL/BR-AL/Alagoas
          Parent: BRA
        RU-AL => 482: AL/RU-AL/RU-AL/Altai Republic
          Parent: RUS
+		 Search a territory by name.

+Search a territory by name containing "alabama" (case insensitive)

+	t_mapcode -S alabama
+    -> 364 => 364: AL/US-AL/US-AL/Alabama
+	     Parent: USA

 Encode a coordinate with a context and a precision, put information of the shortest mapcode.
-Information is the mapcode, the territory context of the mapcode, the full mapcode (territory and mapcode separated by a space and enclosed by quotes, except for international mapcodes) and territory number.
+Information is the territory context of the mapcode, then the mapcode, then the full mapcode (territory and mapcode separated by a space and enclosed by quotes, except for international mapcodes where there is no territory), and then the territory number.

     t_mapcode -c 52.376482500 4.908511796 NLD P2
     ->   52.376482500    4.908511796